karizabal/ratings-project/README.md

 # Exploring the Effect of Diet Health on Recipe Ratings

 Exploring the Effect of Diet Health on Recipe Ratings is a data science project conducted at UCSD.
 This project investigates the relationship of ratings of online published recipes and their health benefits through methods such as exploratory data analysis, hypothesis testing, and predictive modeling.
-The following provides a report of this investigation.
+The following is a report of this investigation.

-Author(s): Kai Arizabal
+Author: Kai Arizabal

 ## Introduction